haren2312/kubernetes-course/_exercises/04-services/04-clusterip_service.md

    - Follow the logs to see how the traffic is handled and the load balancing in action.

 ## Conclusion

 In this session, we learned how to set up a Cluster IP service in Kubernetes, enabling efficient internal communication within our cluster.
 Remember, using the service name instead of the Cluster IP allows for more stability, especially during pod or service restarts.
 Keep experimenting with what you've learned and continue to practice these concepts! 🚀

-## Lecture Description
-In this lecture, we explore the process of creating a Cluster IP service in Kubernetes.
-The focus is on setting up stable internal communication within our cluster, using service metadata, pod selectors, and port specifications.
-Students will gain hands-on experience by implementing these concepts in a practical exercise.